DalySoftware/ToDoDemo/README.md

 ## Running locally

+You need to set up the Google OAuth client secret in order to allow authentication.
+It is stored in the environment variable `GOOGLE_OAUTH_CLIENT_SECRET`.

-To run the site locally, you can use `runLocal.sh`.
+To run the site, you can use `runLocal.sh`.
 This will start the backend and frontend in parallel.
 Press ctrl+c twice to exit both.

 ## Accessing the deployed app